babel/babel/packages/babel-preset-stage-1/README.md

 > Babel preset for stage 1 plugins.

-You can read more about the stages @ http://www.2ality.com/2015/11/tc39-process.html but the gist of stage 1 is:
+You can read more about the TC39 process [here](http://www.2ality.com/2015/11/tc39-process.html), but the gist of Stage 1 is:

 > **Stage 1**: proposal
 >